The Birthful Podcast: Episode #24

-You’ve probably heard that caregivers recommend waiting 4-6 weeks before having sex after giving birth.
-That’s usually to give your body some time for healing, but what about your libido?
+You’ve probably heard that care providers recommend waiting 4-6 weeks before having sex after giving birth.
+That’s usually to give your body some time for healing.
+But what about your libido?
 When does that come back?
 And once you do it, will it hurt?
 How will your body be different?
 What if you don’t want to?
 What if your partner doesn’t want to?
 Will you ever feel sexy again?
 In this episode of the Birthful Podcast, Kate Dimpfl helps us understand the new normal of sex after baby.

 What we talked about: